MultiSafepay/docs/content/payment-methods/google-pay.md

 ### Ready-made integrations
 - Supported in most [ready-made integrations](/docs/our-integrations/) (<<glossary:redirect>>).
-- Exceptions: Magento 2 and WooCommerce.
+- Exceptions: Magento 2, Shopware 5, and WooCommerce.
 For these, you can use a generic gateway.
 See the relevant manual.

 ### Testing
 To test Google Pay payments, see Testing payment methods - [Wallets](/docs/testing#wallets).